 - Khan Academy: I personally prefer Khan Academy to look for something which is right in between textbooks and lectures.
 Khan Academy has a number of well-prepared thorough explanation videos across hundreds of psychology topics.
 I would recommend those if you are planning to study psychology.
 They also have good written content and practice questions.
 Highly recommended and in my opinion, a better alternative to study.com (paywall)

-- Introduction to Psychology: This is a fairly entry-level course you can audit to get started with psychology, especially if you are wondering what you will get to study in psychology.
+- Introduction to Psychology: This is a fairly entry-level course on Coursera you can audit to get started with psychology, especially if you are wondering what the field covers.

 - The brain and space: If you are in awe of how the brain works, this little course has a lot to offer because it teaches you a lot about vision, memory and how the brain creates a map of information.